sandeshShahapur/ADeveloperHasNoName/content/projects/Ball-Box/index.md

 ## Motivation

 As far as my memory goes, I have always been into games.
-I remember playing the default games on my dad's Windows XP PC.
+At the earliest, I remember playing the default games on my dad's Windows XP PC.
 However, I never got into game development until now.

-Lately, I haven't been playing much due to having a potato laptop with a dead GPU and not being into any mobile games and since I'm doing Comp Sci and have picked up some programming skills, I thought why not try game development.
+Lately, I haven't been gaming much due to having a potato laptop with a dead GPU and not being into any mobile games and since I'm doing Comp Sci and have picked up some programming skills, I thought why not try game development.

-I started thinking about what game I could make.
-I don't think of myself as a creative person, but I kept returning to the idea of simple 2D box games.
+I started thinking about what game I could start with.
+I don't think of myself being a creative individual, but I kept returning to the idea of simple 2D box games.
 Then I thought of Ball Box which seemed like a good place to start.
 I started working on it and here we are.

 ## Challenges Faced

 Being my first game, I deliberately avoided using game engines or high-level tools that would abstract away the underlying mechanics.
 I wanted to understand the basics of game development and how things work under the hood.
-This made me to use TypeScript and the HTML5 Canvas API to build the game from scratch.
+This got me choosing [TypeScript](https://www.typescriptlang.org/) and the HTML5 [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to build the game from scratch.

-This meant I had to figure out all the required mechanics:
+This meant I've had to figure out all the required mechanics:

 - Game loop
 - Collision detection (Canvas API for bounding box of text is not friendly)